Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

 ![List of messages](../../Assets/Screenshots/Fulfillment/Logging/DetailLogMessageAttributes.png "[List of messages]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
     Click this button to close the *Detail of log message "Log message title"* view and return to the list of messages.
+All changes are rejected.

 - [CANCEL]
     Click this button to close the *Detail of log message "Log message title"* view.
-The list of messages is displayed.

-- Message
+- *Message*
     Description of the log message.